ChunbiaoZhu/ACVR2017/README.md

 If you were interested in this work, you may want to also check our previous work, [CAIP2017](https://chunbiaozhu.github.io/CAIP2017/), which offers a whole new idea.

+If you were interested in this work, you may want to also check our previous work, [MM2017](https://chunbiaozhu.github.io/MM2017/), which offers a whole new application.

 ## Acknowledgements

 This work was supported by the grant of National Natural Science Foundation of China (No.U1611461), Shenzhen Peacock Plan (20130408-183003656), and Science and Technology Planning Project of Guangdong Province, China (No. 2014B090910001).